daniel-furman/sft-demos/README.md

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 This repo contains lightweight demos for supervised finetuning (SFT) of large language models (LLMs), like MosaicML's [MPT-7B](https://huggingface.co/mosaicml/mpt-7b).
 In particular, we focus on short-form instruction following.

+## Instruction tuning background

  In recent years, there has been a growing interest in building models that can follow natural language instructions to perform a wide range of tasks.
 These models, known as "instruction-tuned" language models, have demonstrated the ability to generalize to new tasks.
 For more background, see the [Self-Instruct](https://arxiv.org/pdf/2212.10560.pdf) paper.

-## Code assets

-* See the `./sft` folder for finetuning scripts and postprocessing notebooks.
-* See the `./runs` folder for the raw results from each sft experiment.
-* See the `./inf_tests` folder for runtime tests on different models.

-## SFT is the second step in a typical GPT training pipeline

-Below image from "[State of GPTs](https://www.youtube.com/watch?v=bZQun8Y4L2A)" by Andrej Karpathy.
-Key points for SFT:
+ Below is a screengrab captured from the "[State of GPTs](https://www.youtube.com/watch?v=bZQun8Y4L2A)" talk by Andrej Karpathy.
+The key points illustrated for SFT:

 * Collect small but high-quality datasets in the form of "prompt" and "ideal responses".
 * Do language modeling on this data, nothing changes algorithmically from pretraining.